python/cpython/Doc/howto/free-threading-python.rst

 The free-threaded build of the 3.13 release makes some objects :term:`immortal` in order to avoid reference count contention that would prevent efficient multi-threaded scaling.
 This means that these objects are never deallocated.
-This expected to be addressed in the upcoming 3.14 release with `deferred reference counting <https://peps.python.org/pep-0703/#deferred-reference-counting>`_.
+This is expected to be addressed in Python 3.14 with `deferred reference counting <https://peps.python.org/pep-0703/#deferred-reference-counting>`_.

 The objects that are immortalized are: